 (Helmholtz junior scientists group)

-The junior scientists group „Particle transport in high temperature plasmas“ was established with financial support of the Helmholtz Association.
+The junior scientists group „Particle transport in high temperature plasmas“ was established in 2016 with financial support of the Helmholtz Association.

 The issue involves two different particle species: Firstly, there are the fast helium nuclei produced in the fusion process, these ensuring through their high kinetic energy that the plasma retains its temperature even without heating.
 The energy balance of the power plant requires that these particles remain confined in the magnetic cage long enough to allow them to pass on their energy to the plasma.
 Secondly, there are the heavy impurity particles emitted by the wall of the plasma vessel.
 These extract thermal energy from the plasma and conduct it out of the plasma in the form of electromagnetic waves.
 These unwanted particles should therefore be removed from the magnetic cage as soon as possible.